IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 gas & low carbon energy and oil production & operations

-The table above shows the carrying amount of goodwill for the segments at the period end and the excess of the recoverable amount, based on a pre-tax value-in-use calculation, over the carrying amount (headroom) at the date of the most recent test.
-For oil production & operations the increase in headroom relates to movements due to the passage of time.
+The table above shows the carrying amount of goodwill for the segments at the period end and the excess of the recoverable amount over the carrying amount (headroom) at the date of the most recent test.
+The recoverable amount for the gas businesses and the oil production & operations segment is based on a pre-tax value-in-use calculation.
+The decrease in headroom for both of these goodwill impairment tests is due to changes in a number of assumptions including prices and production as well as, for the oil productions & operations segment, certain tax assumptions and, for the gas businesses, divestments.
+The recoverable amount for the LSbp goodwill is based on fair value less costs of disposal.

-No impairment of the goodwill balances in either gas & low carbon energy or oil production & operations was recognized during 2021 (2020 $nil million).
+No material impairment of the goodwill balances in either gas & low carbon energy or oil production & operations was recognized during 2024 or 2023.

 Estimated production volumes and cash flows up to the date of cessation of production on a field-by-field basis, including operating and capital expenditure, are derived from the business segment plans.
 The production profiles used are consistent with the reserve and resource volumes approved as part of bp’s centrally controlled process for the estimation of proved and probable reserves and total resources.

-Conversely, a reduction in the value in use of those assets carried at a value below their respective values in use would result in an adverse impact on the relevant goodwill headroom.
-It is estimated that a 33% (2020 28%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of the oil production and operations segment.
-For gas & low carbon energy a 20% (2020 20%) reduction would have the same result.
+It is estimated that a 11% (2023 22%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net noncurrent assets of the oil production and operations segment.
+For the gas businesses a 6% (2023 15%) reduction would have the same result.

 customers & products

-Cash flows for each CGU are derived from the business segment plans, which cover a period of up to five years.
-To determine the value in use for each of the cash-generating units, cash flows for a period of 10 years are discounted and aggregated with a terminal value.
-It is estimated that no reasonably possible change in the key assumptions used in the US Fuels and European Fuels goodwill impairment assessments would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.
+Cash flows for each group of CGUs are derived from the business segment plans, which cover a period of up to five years, except for Archaea where a business plan to 2035 is in place following the acquisition in 2022.
+To determine the value in use for each of the groups of cash-generating units, cash flows for a period of 10 years (11 years for Archaea), are discounted and aggregated with a terminal value.
+Pre-tax discount rates ranging from 10-12% are applied.
+It is estimated that no reasonably possible change in the key assumptions used in the US Fuels, European Fuels and Archaea goodwill impairment assessments would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.

 Castrol

 The key assumptions to which the calculation of value in use for the Castrol unit is most sensitive are operating unit margins, sales volumes, and discount rate.
-Operating margin and sales volumes assumptions used in the detailed impairment review of goodwill calculation are consistent with the assumptions used in the Castrol unit’s business plan and values assigned to these key assumptions reflect past experience.
-A pre-tax discount rate of 9% is applied in the test.
+Operating margin and sales volumes assumptions used in the detailed impairment review of goodwill calculation are consistent with the assumptions used in the Castrol unit’s business plan.
+A pre-tax discount rate of 9% (2023 9%) is applied in the test.
 No reasonably possible change in any of these key assumptions would cause the unit’s recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.
-Cash flows beyond the plan period are extrapolated using a nominal 2.8% growth rate.
+Cash flows beyond the plan period are extrapolated using a nominal 3.4% (2023 3.4%) growth rate.